sravanpallapothu/nfhs-public-dashboard/README.md

 - Backend data source: [Google Sheets](https://docs.google.com/spreadsheets/d/1RH9p8c-x-1GWmHf7TmeKNOlOIdTTjZms1O8DdhcH8Ug/edit?gid=836994213#gid=836994213)

 - Google sheet is generated using an R Script to extract indicators from individual NFHS factsheets (see below)
-- A note on indicator names in the raw sheet.
-If you open the Google Sheet directly, you will notice that some indicator names contain trailing footnote numbers (e.g. stunted (height-for-age)18 (%) or adequate diet 10, 11 (%)).
-These are superscript reference numbers from the original NFHS factsheet PDFs and are an artefact of the PDF extraction process.
-They are stripped automatically by the dashboard at load time, so they do not affect what you see on screen — but they will be visible if you download the CSV directly from the sheet.
 ---

 ## Purpose